BodenmillerGroup/spellmatch/docs/algorithms/index.md

 There are three main types of matching algorithms implemented in spellmatch:

-- **Mask matching algorithms** take pairs of cell *masks* and, optionally, single- or multichannel 2D *images* matching in width and height to produce a probabilistic matching.
+- **Mask matching algorithms** take pairs of cell *masks* and, optionally, single- or multichannel *images* matching in width and height to produce cell alignment scores.
   The two masks (images) are expected to approximately align (co-register) in physical space; their physical alignment can be specified using a projective *transform*.

-- **Points matching algorithms** take pairs of *points* (i.e., sets of spatial cell coordinates) and, optionally, corresponding single-cell *intensities* to produce a probabilistic matching.
+- **Points matching algorithms** take pairs of *points* (i.e., sets of spatial cell coordinates) and, optionally, corresponding single-cell *intensities* to produce cell alignment scores.
 The two sets of points are expected to approximately align (co-register) in physical space; their physical alignment can be specified using a projective *transform*. *Bounding boxes* may be specified to exclude non-overlapping spatial regions from the matching process.

-- **Graph matching algorithms** take pairs of *spatial cell graphs* (i.e., adjacency matrices) to produce a probabilistic matching.
+- **Graph matching algorithms** take pairs of *spatial cell graphs* (i.e., adjacency matrices) to produce cell alignment scores.
 Optionally, these cell graphs can be *attributed*: single-cell *intensities* can be specified as node features, and spatial cell-cell *distances* can be specified as edge features.
 In general, graph matching algorithms do not consider spatial alignment *per se*, however, when used in points